The Syndicate

 The Syndicate is a British television drama series.
 It was written by Kay Mellor and is broadcast on BBC One.
 It sees five members of a betting syndicate win the lottery.
 Each series follows a different syndicate.
 The first series is set in a Leeds supermarket; the second, a public hospital in Bradford; the third, a crumbling stately home near Scarborough; and the fourth is set between a dog kennel in Yorkshire and Monaco.

 The theme tune for the first two series of the show is "All or Nothing", by the Small Faces.
 For the third series, a cover version of the same song performed by Scars on 45 was used.
 The score is composed by guitarist Hal Lindes from Dire Straits.
 The theme tune for Season four of the show is a cover of "The Gambler" performed by David Nowakowski featuring Rising Fever.
 Series 4 premiered on BBC One on 30 March 2021.

-The series was remade in America as Lucky 7 for ABC.
-However, it only ran for one series.
+The series was remade in America as Lucky 7 for ABC and ran for only one series.